leamas/UKTides_pi/README.md

 A plugin for the OpenCPN navigation program.

 Uses the UKHO Tidal API to show times/heights of HW/LW at over 600 UK tidal stations

+At present only a Windows version is available.